materialstyle/materialstyle/site/content/3.1/getting-started/starter-templates.md

 </p>

 ## HTML5 doctype
-Bootstrap requires the use of the HTML5 doctype.
+Material Style requires the use of the HTML5 doctype.
 Without it, you’ll see some funky incomplete styling, but including it shouldn’t cause any considerable hiccups.

 ```html